vib-singlecell-nf/vsn-pipelines/docs/features.rst

 There are 2 ways of using this feature: either when running an end-to-end pipeline (e.g.: ``single_sample``, ``harmony``, ``bbknn``, ...) or on its own as a independent workflow.

-Part of an and-to-end pipeline
+Part of an end-to-end pipeline
 ******************************

 The profile ``utils_cell_annotate`` should be added along with the other profiles when generating the main config using the ``nextflow config`` command.